- Home

 What is Interquartile Range (IQR) in Statistics?

-Why is Interquartile Range (IQR) important?
+What is the Interquartile Range (IQR) formula?

 Next Steps